autonity/docs.autonity.org/developer/custom-networks/index.md

 cp ./<PATH>/genesis.json ./
 ```

-4. Run the node as described in [Running a node, Run Autonity](/node-operators/run-aut/), replacing the network specifier flag (e.g. `--piccadilly`) with the options:
+4. Run the node as described in [Running a node, Run Autonity](/node-operators/run-aut/), specifying your custom network by the options:
 	- `--genesis`: to provide the genesis file.
 	- `--networkid`: to provide the network identifier.
 This is typically the same value as the `chainId` file in the genesis configuration file, but may be different.